OpenAPITools/openapi-generator/README.md

 :heart: = Link to support the contributor directly

 #### Template Creator

+**NOTE**: Embedded templates are only supported in _Mustache_ format.
+Support for all other formats is experimental and subject to change at any time.

 Here is a list of template creators:
  * API Clients:
    * Ada: @stcarrez